nextcloud/user_external/README.md

 update the database table's `backend` field, or your users will lose their configured display name.

-If something does not work, check the log file at `owncloud/data/owncloud.log`.
+If something does not work, check the log file at `nextcloud/data/nextcloud.log`.

 FTP
 ---
-Authenticate ownCloud users against a FTP server.
+Authenticate Nextcloud users against a FTP server.

 ### Configuration